lakarora/cs326-final-tau/docs/setup.md

     TWILIO_API_SECRET: xxx,
     TWILIO_CHAT_SERVICE_SID: xxx
 }
-Compile the secrets.ts file by executing the following command 'tsc secrets.ts'.

 ### Modify localhost and run
 Uncomment the myURL line that sets the host to 'localhost:8080' at the top of each .ts file in static/Client-scripts directory and comment out the heroku URL.
 Run this command (for MAC OS or Linux users) in the Client-scripts directory for compiling all the .ts files: 'for i in *.ts; do tsc $i; done'.
 Once this is done you can then start up the server and access it through the browser as follows: -
 ```